Q. What configurations are available with the GSI Audera Pro?

 Q. Is it possible to record bone conduction ASSR?

-A. Yes.
-It is possible to record ASSRs with all AEP transducers, including insert earphones, headphones, bone oscillator, and the optional amplified speakers
+A. Yes, the Audera Pro includes this feature.
+It is possible to record ASSRs with all AEP transducers, including insert earphones, headphones, bone oscillator, and the optional amplified speakers.

-Q. What tests can be performed with the Audera Pro OAE system?
+Q. What OAE tests can be performed with the Audera Pro?

 A. The following tests are available: screening (pass/refer) protocols, diagnostic protocols, spontaneous OAE, and DP input/output functions.